Speakers

 Ecuador

 Ecuadorian oceanographer, marine biologist, and researcher recognized for her work on climate change, ocean acidification, and marine ecosystems.
-She has led scientific research in Antarctica and expeditions focused on environmental impact on marine biodiversity.
+She has led scientific research in Antarctica and expeditions focused on the environmental impact on marine biodiversity.
 Her career connects ocean science, scientific diplomacy, and conservation from an interdisciplinary vision.
-She is a reference in applied research on climate resilience and marine ecosystem health.
+She is a reference in applied research on climate resilience and marine-ecosystem health.

-Patricia Castillo Briceño Member of the Antarctica Expedition.
+Patricia Castillo Ph.D Member of the Antarctic expedition – Faculty at UTM

 Ecuador